 However, that is not all we do to protect our ecosystems.
 In order to ensure that there is as minimal disruption as possible to marine habitats, we have also adapted our marine construction techniques.
-Night-time working is strictly prohibited in order to preserve the extremely sensitive ecological environment of coral, nesting birds, nesting turtles and other species.
+Night-time working is minimized where possible in order to preserve the extremely sensitive ecological environment of coral, nesting birds, nesting turtles and other species.
 This helps to reduce noise and light disturbance above and below water to avoid confusing the wildlife.
 While we work during the day, we always maintain vigilant visual inspection in the water for turtles and other mega-fauna to avoid potential collisions.

 As we can only work in the daytime, this of course has an impact on the schedule of construction, as does the routes selected for deliveries of manpower and machinery to our islands.
 It takes a minimum of five hours to sail a loaded rock barge from the coastguard jetty and 16 hours to sail from our mainland north jetty to our other key development sites.

 These routes are not selected for their speed, but to minimize impact on the environment.
 To save time elsewhere, we must be extremely efficient with the loading, sailing full, offloading, and sailing empty cycle with little room for errors or breakdowns.